-- Maintenance costs are based on the NWL Asset Management Plan (AMP), with the allocation of costs between asset categories being determined by the 2018-2019 maintenance budget. - Operating costs include all other network direct and indirect expenses excluding administration costs.
+- Maintenance costs are based on the NWL Asset Management Plan (AMP), with the allocation of costs between asset categories being determined by the 2019-2020maintenance budget. - Operating costs include all other network direct and indirect expenses excluding administration costs.

 2.2.2 Depreciation